code-techhb/mood-to-book/README.md

 ## Deployed Version 🌐

 - You can check out the deployed version of the app [here](https://litmood.vercel.app/) 📚
+- Watch the walkthrough of the project on YouTube: [LitMood Demo](https://youtu.be/4mxHU3q4oS4?si=lQ_tUC0K-PFWXuCg) 🎥

 ## 🤝 Contributing